Vllm

 MAX Engine

-GPU-agnostic inference framework for deploying open-source GenAI models.
+GPU-agnostic inference framework for serving, customizing, and optimizing open-source GenAI models.

 FreemiumTry